apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA simulates asteroid heading toward Earth in defense exercise**
+**A US veteran died at a nursing home, abandoned.
+Strangers came in droves to say goodbye**

-You can read more about it [here](https://thehill.com/homenews/space/4734140-nasa-simulates-asteroid-heading-toward-earth-in-defense-exercise/).
+You can read more about it [here](https://www.politico.com/news/2024/06/21/a-us-veteran-died-at-a-nursing-home-abandoned-strangers-came-in-droves-to-say-goodbye-00164558).

 ## Requirements
 - Python 3.8